douglasteeple/tx2yolovideo/README.md

 Briefly:

-* yolo.c: Darknet V3 gstreamer pipeline, that also will save stream as mp4, needs libgstyolo.so and libdarknes.so
+* yolo.c: Darknet V3 gstreamer pipeline, that also will save stream as mp4, needs libgstyolo.so and libdarknes.so (in the .tgz).
-* yolo_objection_detection.cpp: darknet V2 C++ version
+* yolo_objection_detection.cpp: darknet V2 C++ version,
-* tx2video.cpp: experimental - don't use
+* tx2video.cpp: does some cute fancy image transforms.

 The yolo app is the most developed.
 It interleaves annotations which run at about 3FPS with the video stream.
 Here is a screen shot: